 We’re honoured to launch our first episode of She-Hustles with Malvina Kang, the founder of Hom Yoga.
 We came to know Malvina when she reached out to us about our sheets, and we were blown away by her resume.
 She’s a young mother of two, a #girlboss of three Singapore yoga studios, and a recent author as well.
-She warmly welcomed us into her home that she shares with her partner Blair, sons Munro and Navy, and generously shared her story on how she manages to do it all.

 “My yoga practice became my spiritual practice, and it is still something I go to on a second to second basis in my daily life - whether it is through managing the yoga studios, mothering my sons, or taking some time alone for myself.”

 "But I felt this energy wash over me, and I knew this was the space.
 I saw it clearly in my mind, and felt it intuitively within my belly.”

 "I’m still learning everyday as this journey of learning never ends, which to me - is the most exciting part of having this business."